-It is a tradition in Barbados to eat Flying Fish and Cou Cou, however you can eat Cou Cou with other fish and meat dishes as well.
+It is a tradition in Barbados to eat Flying Fish and Cou Cou; however, you can eat Cou Cou with other fish and meat dishes.

 Please find details below on how to make this much loved Barbadian dish.